If you find yourself having to choose a care home, there are lots of decisions to be made and things to consider.

 Another thing to think about when choosing a care home is location.
-Think about the location you are in and try to find care homes close to you (near where they currently live, so that friends can visit easily, or near you, if you live further away).
 Check the Care Quality Commission (CQC) website to see which care homes are nearby, and at the quality of care delivered.
 For other countries in the UK check the relevant wesbite – links given below.
 Location should be considered so pick out local care homes to visit and see if they are appropriate.

 However, this is only ever a small part of the picture: you need to speak to as many people as you can about local care homes.
 Your relative’s GP, their friends and neighbours, social services – anyone you can find who has some experience of any care homes in the area you are looking at.
 Which?
 Elderly Care publishes a really useful checklist when you are choosing a care home.

 Top 10 tips for looking at and choosing a care home

 In order to make the right decision in choosing a care home, take a visit to your selected care homes.
 But, never make an appointment to view a care home, just turn up.
 You may get shown around by the manager or a junior care assistant.
 It doesn’t matter.
 Anyway, you will get a real insight into how the care home operates on a daily basis, what it feels like and you can ask loads of questions.
 You can make an appointment for an assessment once you have a shortlist of possible homes.